 South Africa is the birthplace of African Enterprise.
 In 1961, Michael Cassidy began AE with a vision of “non-racial, interdenominational and Pan African ministry sprung from African soil”.
 Over 55 years later, the ministry continues with great fervour.
 The South Africa AE team is based in Pietermaritzburg under the leadership of Team Leader Theuns Pauw.

 M. Cassidy, The Church Jesus Prayed For, Oxford, Monarch Books, 2012, p.
 11.

 Since 1977, African Enterprise has had an office in Tanzania.
 For 40 years AE has been working in Tanzania to bring people to Jesus.
-Felix Mshomi has been the Team Leader since late 2018.
+Emmanuel Kopwe is the Acting Team Leader of AE Tanzania.
 Each year the Team participates in both large and small scale missions.
 AE Tanzania has a longstanding HIV/AIDS education program in Magu.
 HIV/AIDS is an unwelcome and constant companion to life in Tanzania, which is why the program at Magu is so vital allowing the AE Team in Tanzania to look after both physical and spiritual well being of vulnerable communities.
 Education is fundamental to enabling the next generation of Tanzanians to think carefully about how and why they should look after their personal health.

 AE works in 10 African offices, but also sends the teams from these offices to non-office locations.
 There are long standing projects in Côte d’Ivoire, South Sudan and Zambia.
 A brief outline is below, with more information to be rolled out soon about projects in association with AE offices.